Frequently Asked Questions for Applicants

-You may have heard that for each hour in a typical class, you should spend two hours outside of class preparing.
+You may have heard that for each hour in a typical class, you should spend two hours outside of class preparing for it and finishing assignments.
 The same holds true for online courses; they are not made to be easier or completed more quickly, just more accessible.
 Setting aside at least 12 hours in your week to sign up for a 4-hour course is a good policy.

 5. I haven’t finished all the Calculus prerequisites yet, but I will take them.
 Can I get into the math program now?